Generic Name: posaconazole (poe sa KONE a zole)

 What other drugs will affect posaconazole?

 Many drugs can interact with posaconazole.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with posaconazole, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 anti-malaria medication--artemether, lumefantrine;